-They were originally a much more human-like race until a completely real mysterious water-borne pathogen threatened their survival.
-Fortunately the ruling government, known as the Miniknog, had developed VEP (Vestigi-Evo Process) which really totally did counter the harmful effects of the pathogen... at the expense of "devolving" their bodies to a more ape-like state.
+They were originally a much more human-like race until a completely natural mysterious water-borne pathogen of unknown origin threatened their survival.
+Fortunately the ruling government, known as the Miniknog, had developed a cure that countered the harmful effects of the pathogen... with the unexpected side effect of starting the VEP (Vestigi-Evo Process), which "devolved" their bodies to a more ape-like state.
 On the other hand, it also greatly increased their mental capabilities, leading to even bigger advances in super-science.

 This process took less than ten years to spread to the entire race, and also coincidentally at the same time the Miniknog began a complete societal

 purge restructuring.
 All records of the Apex society prior to VEP were destroyed, and the Miniknog's leader Big Ape took complete and total control over the Apex society... for their safety and security, of course.
 Apex leadership dictates jobs, the economy, fashion trends, food rations, and who "volunteers" for tests in the advancement of Apex biological science.
 Big Ape's rule is so all-encompassing that nobody knows exactly how long Apex society has actually been this way.
 And thus the Apex were happy and complacent, under the watchful eye of Big Ape and his many, many, many surveillance cameras and heavily-armed guards.

 For some reason this has bred resentment in some very ungrateful and rude Apex, and rebel cells have begun to pop up here and there but it is such a small thing really, and totally not a huge undercurrent that has spread through the entire society.

 Carry on about your day, citizen.
 Big Ape is watching you.